inexorabletash/travellermap/README.md

 This is the source code behind https://travellermap.com - an online resource for fans of the Traveller role playing game.

-The Traveller game in all forms is owned by Far Future Enterprises.
-Copyright &copy; 1977 - 2023 Far Future Enterprises.
+The Traveller game in all forms is owned by Mongoose Publishing.
+Copyright 1977 - 2024 Mongoose Pubishing.
+[Fair Use Policy](https://cdn.shopify.com/s/files/1/0609/6139/0839/files/Traveller_Fair_Use_Policy_2024.pdf?v=1725357857)

 See LICENSE.md for software licensing details.